-- 1ST Offense: Up to Ten (10) days Out-of-School Suspension (OSS), Two (2) Saturday Detentions, and a complaint filed with the Delran Police Department and participation in counseling or further referral. - Any subsequent offense: To result in Out-of-School Suspension pending Board of Education (B.O.E.) disciplinary hearing.
+POSSESSION OF DRUGS AND OR ALCOHOL 1ST Offense: Four (4) days Out-of-School Suspension (OSS), Two (2) Saturday Detentions, and a complaint filed with the Delran Police Department and participation in counseling or further referral.
+See Chart on page 52 for subsequent offensives.